St. Catharine, Missouri: Business (historical)

 "The town is rather handsomely located with extensive prairies surrounding it, and in the distance rise the hills and low bluffs which line the banks of the East and West Yellow Creeks, which streams are, on the west about three miles, and on the east about one and a half miles from the town," according to a history.

 There were two general stores, a hardware, stove and tinware shop, a notion and confectionary store, a gunsmith, blacksmith shops, wagon shops, a millinery, a shoe shop, a saw mill, harness shop, two coal mines, physician, railroad and express agent and the St. Catharine Hotel.

 A post office was established at Hybrid, Missouri, north of St. Catharine and closer to the White homestead, near the Little Yellow Creek, but closed in 1905.

 The Saint Catharine post office remained in operation until 1993.

 U.S. 36 from St. Joseph to Hannibal is directly south and is called "The Way of American Genius" because at times J.C.
 Penney, John J. “Black Jack” Pershing, Walt Disney, Omar Bradley and Mark Twain lived along the route, not to mention Jesse James.

 St. Catharine (Linn County, Missouri) United Methodist Church, established 1890, in 2020.

 Churches

 In the 19th century, there were several Methodist Episcopal churches, several Congregational churches, and the Church of the United Brethren.

 The St. Catharine United Methodist Church formed in 1890 and closed in 2008.
 The building no longer stands.

+Demographics

+St, Catherine first appeared as a census designated place in the 2020 U.S. census.